maxsam4/prettier-plugin-solidity-refactor/README.md

 # Solidity Upgrade

-This is a work in progress [Prettier Plugin](https://prettier.io/docs/en/plugins.html) for Refactoring [Solidity](https://github.com/ethereum/solidity) 0.4.x code to 0.5.x code.
+This is a work in progress [Prettier Plugin](https://prettier.io/docs/en/plugins.html) for Refactoring [Solidity](https://github.com/ethereum/solidity) 0.4.X code to 0.5.X code.
-This tool does the following tasks currently:
+This tool does the following tasks currently to refactor your soldiity 0.4.X code to work with solidity 0.5.X:
 1) Change pragma version to `^0.5.0`.
 2) Add `calldata` storage keyword infront of `external` function complex parameters and `memory` infront of other function's complex parameters that don't already have a defined parameter storage location.
 3) Rename constructor function from `function ContractName` to `constructor`.